Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 <img src="vpc/web connect install error" alt="web connect error" width="600"/>

-**2. Navigate to the Nginx configuration file with the following commands and list the files in the directory:**
+**b.
+Navigate to the Nginx configuration file with the following commands and list the files in the directory:**
 ```
 cd /etc/nginx        # Navigate to the NGINX configuration directory
 ls                   #list
 ```

-**3. Next, you will configure NGINX.
+**c.
+Next, you will configure NGINX.
 We need to delete the default configuration file and replace it with our own, which is stored in S3.:**
 ```
 sudo rm nginx.conf                                 #Delete/remove the default configuration file.
 sudo aws s3 cp s3://BUCKET_NAME/nginx.conf .       #Be sure to replace BUCKET_NAME with your actual bucket name.
 ```

-** 4. Then, restart Nginx with the following command:**
+**d.
+Then, restart Nginx with the following command:**

 ```
 sudo service nginx restart     #you must restart the NGINX service to apply the changes.
 ```

-5. **Set Permissions and Auto-Start**
+### 5. Set Permissions and Auto-Start

 For NGINX to properly serve the React application files, you must grant it the correct permissions.
 This step allows NGINX to read and serve the files from the home/ec2-user directory
 ```